stagerightlabs/freq/readme.md

 ```
 $ curl -X POST -id "text=You have power over your mind - not outside events.
 Realize this, and you will find strength. - Marcus Aurelius" localhost:8080/freq
 ```

+# Changes from Kurtis

+## Split code across files

+The namespacing (package) in go is awesome.
+If a file is in the same folder and has the same package name, then there's no need to import it, it'll be auto included by the compiler.
+I've split all your various functions out into their own files so that it's easier to see all the different functionality while looking at the code files.

+I pulled all the code related to LetterSet out into its own file, so now we can see the type and methods that this struct has.

+## Change exported vs. unexported

+If code is in the same package, and it doesn't need to work with any standard library packages, then there is no reason to have it be exported (start with a cap letter).